Visiting Taipei & Taiwan in February 2026

-The weather in Taipei in February is arguably the worst of the year.
-It’s cold, it’s wet, and the sky is always gray.
+The weather in Taipei in February is not great.
+It’s cold, it’s often wet, and the sky seems to always be gray.
 Despite Chinese New Year being called the “Spring Festival”, January and February are the peak months of winter in Taiwan.
 See here for what I think are the best times of the year to visit Taiwan.

 Taipei in February: Best Things to Do

-To begin with, consult my recommended Taipei travel guide, 5-day itinerary, and off-the-beaten-track things to do in Taipei.
+To start your planning, see my Taipei travel guide, recommended itineraries, and off-the-beaten-track things to do in Taipei.

 You are especially going to want to include Beitou Hot Spring in your February itinerary; you can easily spend half or even a full day there by following my Beitou hot spring guide.